vitelabs/vite-wiki/docs/api/vitejs/QA.md

 });
 ```

-2. Get the `account` instance of address through the `hdAccount` instance.
-For example, get `an account instance of 0'address` under the mnemonic.
+2. Get `account` instance for certain address through `hdAccount` instance.
+Below example shows how to get an account instance at address 0.

 ```javascript
 const firstAccount = myHdAccount.getAccount({